uf-mil/mil/System-Alarms.md

-# Alarm Structure
+## Alarm Structure

 An alarm will be described by the following:

-1. Action required (y/n)
+1. Action required (bool)
 2. Problem description (String)
 3. Criticality level (int) -> 0 is most severe
 4. Problem flag (char) -> indexes into table of possible system alarms maintained by the alarm node
 5. node_id (String) -> the node where the alarm originated from

+## Alarm criticality

+0 - FAILURE (fatal)
+1 - CRITICAL (Usually fatal)
+2 - WARNING (Non-fatal)
+3 - INFO
+4 - DEBUG

-# Alarm Node
+## Alarm Node

-The Sub8 system will have an alarm ROS node that is responsible for handling all alarms and
+The Sub8 system will have an alarm ROS node that encapsulates how the system will respond to each alarm type

 ## Trajectory Generator Alarms

-1.
-2.
+1. Planning failed (2) -> Will try to use a safety path
+2. Switching to safety path (4)  -> Continue
+3. Entered unavoidable collision zone (0) -> abort
+4. Starting to re-plan (3) -> Continue
+5. Re-plan success (3) -> Continue
+6. Re-plan failure (2) -> Will try to use a safety path
+7. No usable safety paths (1) -> No where to go, abort